 Several personal factors may also influence specialty choice; lifestyle implications of surgical specialties is one such factor.
 A recent systematic review by Trinh et al. in 2021 showed that female medical students across the globe were statistically significantly more influenced by lifestyle factors such as maternity leave and possibility of part-time work than their male counterparts when considering a career in surgery; however, ophthalmology was not included in this review and thus results may not apply.18 Another systematic review corroborated these findings by demonstrating that specialties with a higher ratio of females to males were linked with a better work-life balance.19 However, ophthalmology is broadly seen as a lifestyle-positive specialty, and as such the aforementioned lifestyle factors may not apply to ophthalmology as much as other surgical specialties.
 As such, more investigation is needed to pinpoint exact causes and to explain why some surgical specialties have seen increases in female first choice ranking/matching in the years since 2003-2007 that ophthalmology has not.

 In terms of trends observed in the proportion of practicing female ophthalmologists, the proportion has increased from 16.3% in 2000 to 28.3% in 2019 (Figure 5).
 The proportion of practicing female ophthalmologists in 2019 does not reflect the number of females accepted into and graduating from residency programs since 1998 (Table 1) since the proportion of practicing female ophthalmologists is much lower than the proportion applying and matching into the specialty.
 This may be a result of several factors, such as part-time employment, maternity leave situations, or a historical male dominance in ophthalmology.
-More specifically, assuming that ophthalmologists practice until the age of retirement, the population of ophthalmologists that began practicing in the mid to late 20th century will have much more male representation than the population of ophthalmologists that began practicing recently based on historical match data.
+More specifically, if ophthalmologists practice until the age of retirement, the population of ophthalmologists that began practicing in the mid to late 20th century will have much more male representation than the population of ophthalmologists that began practicing recently based on historical match data.
 As such, the imbalance of genders practicing in the profession will likely take multiple generations to equalize, but the increase in proportion from 2000-2019 does suggest that this equalization process is underway.
 In addition, it is important to note that ophthalmology does hold a higher female representation in practicing physicians compared to other surgical specialties, although the rate of increase in proportion is not significantly different compared to other specialties.
 Potential reasons for this could be examined in future research.

 The main limitations of this study arise from the nature of the data available from the CaRMS database, and the fact that this is a retrospective study.
 The specialty-specific data on the number of students applying and matching was only reported for those that applied to said specialty as their first choice.
 Data on applicants who applied to or matched to a surgical specialty as their second choice or lower are unknown and thus we are potentially missing the totality of applicants.
 However, given that the success rate is not significantly different between males and females, it is unlikely that this would create any bias in the analysis of proportions.
 Finally, CaRMS data up to 2020 only provided options of “male” and “female” for students to select, and therefore may be unable to adequately represent all medical students applying for residency positions.